Cray 150 Publications

 Now at the start of 2026 we are further pleased to inform that Phil Babbs is editing and publishing via the Nailbourne Press a quarterly Jocelyn Brooke Journal.
 In the editorial to Issue 1, Phil explains: ‘There are many Brooke-ophiles who, like me, are adding to the collective knowledge of JB’s life and work.’

-Accordingly, for the Journal, Phil is gathering for readers’ enjoyment a veritable Brooke bouquet of extracts from his books and poems; biographical snippets; criticism; photos; etc. We reprint below a small selection of items that have appeared in the first two issues of the Journal.
+Accordingly, for the Journal, Phil is gathering for readers’ enjoyment a veritable Brooke bouquet of extracts from his books and poems; biographical snippets; criticism; photos; etc. We reprint below a short extract from the first issue of the Journal.

 Picture